Estonia Food Guide

 Tartu County Pike

-Pike from Lake Võrtsjärv and Lake Peipsi has been a valued food item for centuries in Tartu County, representing the region's connection to its waterways.
+Pike from Lake Võrtsjärv and Lake Peipsi has been prized in Tartu County for centuries, a sign of how closely the region lives by its waterways.

 Allergens: